KWSA

 KWSA (100.1 FM) is a radio station broadcasting an adult hits format.
-Licensed to Price, Utah, United States, the station is currently owned by Jeff Wood and Against the Wind Broadcasting, Inc. and features programming from ABC Radio.
+Licensed to Price, Utah, United States, the station is currently owned by Jeff Wood and Against the Wind Broadcasting, Inc. and features programming from Cumulus Media.

 History

 The station went on the air as KPRQ on July 10, 1985.
 On June 21, 2002, the station changed its call sign to the current KWSA.

-On January 1, 2020, KWSA flipped from Adult Contemporary to Adult Hits and rebranded as, 100.1 Jack FM.
+On January 1, 2020, KWSA flipped from adult contemporary to adult hits and rebranded as "100.1 Jack FM".

+In August, 2025, the station's "Grand In Your Hand" promotion helped gather baby supplies for a pregnancy center.